Trauma & PTSD Treatment

 Trauma responses are normal reactions to abnormal situations.
 With the right support, people can process what has happened, regain emotional balance, and reconnect with a sense of safety and agency.

-If you’d like to arrange a session to discuss your specific situation and see what I can do to help, please get in touch using the form below.
+If you'd like to discuss your situation and whether therapy might help, please get in touch here, or by using the form below.

 Get in touch